redakker/python-mqtt-processor/README.md

 config.py - contains the config data for the connection, log etc.

 mqtt_worker.sh - init.d script to create daemon from this python script

+mqtt_daemon.service - basic systemd script to start the python script as service